tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 This library use intensionally out of the way of [concept of React Hooks](https://overreacted.io/why-do-hooks-rely-on-call-order/), though I believe that our library is useful in limited situations.
 As I thought, the fact that some proposals are rejected is React doesn't need them, but there are some situations we want to do this and make it means especially for typescript or flow users.

-But, you use carefully following link's article above, and I recommend you not to somewaht complicated cases discussion about this is [here](https://dev.to/tkow/inner-hooks-new-idea-of-react-hooks-59kb).
+But, you use carefully following link's article above, and I recommend you not to somewhat complicated cases.
+The discussion about this is [here](https://dev.to/tkow/inner-hooks-new-idea-of-react-hooks-59kb).

 ## Develop Environment